 - Start a pregnancy cervical ripening program proved in trials to reduce the risk of induction – we have a cervical ripening program available from about the 37th week of your pregnancy.

-If you are past your hospital due dates and are under pressure, we have specialists in acupuncture, homeopathy and reflexology to help speed up mother nature.
+If you are past your hospital due dates and are under pressure, we have a specialists in acupuncture, homeopathy and reflexology to help speed up mother nature.
+We have found many women miss their last appointment as they have gone into spontaneous labour after using acupuncture – Including the clinic director – Lisa Wilkinson

 The elbowroom has an extensive range of classes for all ages and abilities.
 We offer such an eclectic mix to enable you to find something that will suit you.
 If you need any advice, please contact our class advisor who can point you in the right direction.